Mohammedreza Eslamloo

 Mohammedreza Eslamloo (محمدرضا اسالملو) (born in 1947, in Shiraz) graduated in Television and Film from the College of Communications of the University of Texas.
 He worked for the construction jihad unit and the Islamic combatants department at IRIB, and at the Iranian Art Institute.
 He was a teacher at the School of Television in Tehran.

-Made famous for his political pro-Khomeini documentaries, he has always refused to become the official artist for the regime, and has never stopped questioning the political power in Iran.
+Known for his pro-Khomeini political documentaries, he has nonetheless maintained independence from the state, declining to serve as an official artist for the Iranian government while continuing to question political authority in Iran.